alicemirror/ShedMagazine/README.md

+# NEW!
+Materials from the projects of the BBC micro:bit columns
+## Available on the *microbit* folder

 # The Shed Magazine
 This repository includes all the material discussed and shown in every article of the author **Enrico Miglino** (myself :) )